Hidden Integrality and Semi-random Robustness of SDP Relaxation for Sub-Gaussian Mixture Model: Main Results

 \begin{mdl}[Stochastic Ball Model] Under Model \ref{mdl:SGMM}, we assume in addition that each $\g_{i}$ is sampled from a rotationally invariant distribution supported on the unit $\ell_{2}$ ball in $\real^{\vecdim}$.

 \end{mdl}

-Under the Stochastic Ball Model, each data point $\h_{i}=\Mean_{\labelstar(i)}+\g_{i}$ is sampled from the unit ball around its cluster center in a rotationally invariant fashion.
-This model is a special case of SGMM with its sub-Gaussian norm given below: \begin{fact} Under Model \ref{mdl:Ball_model}, each $\g_{i}$ has sub-Gaussian norm $\norm[\g_{i}]{\psi_{2}}\le\sgnorm=C\sqrt{\frac{1}{\vecdim}}$ for some universal constant $C>0$. \end{fact} For completeness we prove this claim in Section \ref{sec:proof_ball_model_sgnorm}.
-Specializing Corollary~\ref{cor:SDP_exp_rate} and Theorem~\ref{thm:cluster_error_rate} to the Stochastic Ball Model, we obtain the following sufficient conditions on the minimum center separation $\minsep$ for various types of recovery:
+Under the above model, each data point $\h_{i}=\Mean_{\labelstar(i)}+\g_{i}$ is sampled from the unit ball around its cluster center $\Mean_{\labelstar(i)}$.
+It is not hard to see that this model is a special case of SGMM, with its sub-Gaussian norm given below: \begin{fact} Under Model \ref{mdl:Ball_model}, each $\g_{i}$ has sub-Gaussian norm $\norm[\g_{i}]{\psi_{2}}\le\sgnorm=C\sqrt{\frac{1}{\vecdim}}$ for some universal constant $C>0$. \end{fact} For completeness we prove this standard fact in Appendix~\ref{sec:proof_ball_model_sgnorm}.
+Specializing Corollary~\ref{cor:SDP_rate} and Theorem~\ref{thm:cluster_error_rate} to the Stochastic Ball Model, we obtain the following sufficient conditions on the minimum center separation $\minsep$ for exact and approximate recovery:

-The state-of-the-art results for Stochastic Ball Models are given in \citet{awasthi2015relax,iguchi2017certify,li2017kmeans}, which establish that SDP achieves exact recovery when $\num$ is sufficiently large and $\minsep^{2}\ge4+\epsilon(\numclust,\vecdim)$ for some non-negative function $\epsilon(\cdot)$.
-Regardless of the values of $\numclust$ and $\vecdim$, these results all require the separation to satisfy $\minsep^{2}=\Omega(1)$ and thus the balls to be disjoint.
-In contrast, our results above are applicable to a \emph{small-separation} regime that is not covered by these results.
-In particular, when $\num$ is large and $\numclust=O(1)$, our results guarantee that SDP achieves approximate recovery when $\minsep^{2}\gtrsim\frac{1}{\vecdim}$, which can be arbitrarily smaller than $\Omega(1)$ when the dimension $\vecdim$ grows.
+The state-of-the-art results for Stochastic Ball Models are given in \cite{awasthi2015relax,iguchi2017certify,li2017kmeans}, which establish that SDP achieves exact recovery when $\num$ is sufficiently large and $\minsep^{2}\ge4+\theta(\numclust,\vecdim)$ for some non-negative function $\theta(\cdot)$.
+Regardless of the values of $\numclust$ and $\vecdim$, these results all require the separation to be at least a constant and thus the balls to be disjoint.
+In contrast, our results above are applicable to a \emph{small-separation} regime that is not covered by these existing results.
+In particular, when $\num$ is large and $\numclust=O(1)$, our results guarantee that SDP achieves approximate recovery when $\minsep^{2}\gtrsim\frac{1}{\vecdim}$, which can be arbitrarily smaller than a constant when the dimension $\vecdim$ grows.
 Moreover, the recovery is exact if $\minsep^{2}\gtrsim\frac{\log\num}{\vecdim}$, which can again be arbitrarily small as long as $\num$ does not grow exponentially fast (i.e., $\num=e^{o(\vecdim)}$).
 Therefore, in the high dimensional setting, our results guarantee strong performance of the SDP\emph{ even when the centers are very close and the balls overlap with each other.}